benzitohhh/hello-react-bootstrap/README.md

-But... radio/checkbox groups are still missing: https://github.com/react-bootstrap/react-bootstrap/issues/342 Hopefully this will be resolved soon.
+But... radio/checkbox groups are still missing: https://github.com/react-bootstrap/react-bootstrap/issues/342 Although looks like this should be realease in the next month or so...

 ## To install